 for wins and losses.

-receive TPs equal to the A.R.E.A. rating of their opponent, and
+will receive TPs equal to the A.R.E.A. rating of their opponent,

-a recorded A.R.E.A. win.
-The losing player will receive TPs equal
+and a recorded A.R.E.A. win.
+The losing player will receive TPs

-to one-tenth of the A.R.E.A. rating of their opponent, and an
+equal to one-tenth of the A.R.E.A. rating of their opponent,

 7.2 Opponent credits.
 This rule has been voided, with